kavonrtep/bioinformatics/shell_introduction.md

 - "`whoami` shows the user's current identity."
 - "`/` on its own is the root directory of the whole file system."

+Note that `path` is a location of file or directory in a file system

 ---
 # Relative vs Absolute path
 - A relative path specifies a location starting from the current location.